 In celebration of a number of Agbiz members who celebrated their 100 years existence, an annual Agribusiness Centenary Bursary Fund was established.
 As the primary objective of the bursary is to promote Masters, or PhD level research in agribusiness related fields.
 Agbiz certainly is proud to be associated with and supporting the set research of Agribusiness Centenary Bursary holders.

-Bursary applications for 2019 are now open.
-Closing date is 7 December 2018.
+Bursary applications for 2019 are now closed.

 The annual bursary of R35 000.00 is available to a South African student registered for a master’s or PhD degree in either agricultural economics or agribusiness management related fields, at any recognised South African university.
 Terms and conditions apply.
 For more information, read the Terms and Conditions document.

 To apply: Complete the application form and send, together with the necessary documentation, to the Agbiz office: firstname.lastname@example.org or PO Box 76297, Lynnwood Ridge, 0040.